-ConversionXL’s Georgina Nunn delves in-depth into the fundamental analytics setup so readers have a strong foundation – and the right analytics settings, at least – to follow more nuanced discussions on the subject matter.
+ConversionXL’s Georgina Nunn delves in-depth into the fundamental analytics set up so readers have a strong foundation – and the right analytics settings, at least – to follow more nuanced discussions on the subject matter.

 ‘Coz really, otherwise whatever they’re saying wouldn’t have mattered as everyone was doing it wrong.

-Georgina starts off with organizing and structuring your analytics views and separating raw data, and goes in linear fashion to other facets of the powerful Google Analytics interface until she breaches the divide between analytics and Google’s other services, such as AdSense and Webmaster tools, which she expertly advises you integrate with your analytics.
+Georgina starts off with organizing and structuring your analytics views and separating raw data, and goes in a linear fashion to other facets of the powerful Google Analytics interface until she breaches the divide between analytics and Google’s other services, such as AdSense and Webmaster tools, which she expertly advises you integrate with your analytics.

 We can’t stress enough that newbies to the analytics game should read everything Georgina says (or writes) in this lengthy, very helpful article word by word until they’re completely enlightened.